Bill-Gray/PDCursesMod/docs/MANUAL.md

    attributes.
 In PDCurses, these are the same as A_*, and there is no difference in behavior from the chtype-based functions.
-If opts is non-NULL,  it is used as a pointer to an integer and the color pair is stored in it (this is an ncurses extension).
+If opts is non-NULL,  it is used as a pointer to an integer and the color pair is stored in it (this is an ncurses and PDCursesMod extension).

    wattr_get() retrieves the attributes and color pair for the specified window.